 [第一段: 总结结果，并强调本研究的特色]

-We identified 27 scales used in actual Chinese research for measuring depression from the most recent four meta-analyses, and derived 84 different symptoms from them.
-The mean overlap among all scales is 0.19, with 21.43% of the symptoms appearing only in a single scale, and no symptom presenting in all the scales.
-Our results are similar to those of Fried (2017), who evaluated the overlap among 52 depression symptoms across seven common depression scales.
-Fried (2017) demonstrated that 40% of symptoms appeared exclusively in one scale, while 12% were common across all instruments.
-We highlight that in the study of depression among Chinese students, the use of depression scales as interchangeable measurements is problematic.
-This could potentially jeopardize the universality and reproducibility of depression disorder research.
+We identified 84 unique symptoms from 27 scales used in for measuring depression of Chinese children and adolescents from recent four meta-analyses ().
+We found low overlap among all scales: there was no single symptom appreared in all the scales and more than one fifth of the symptoms appreared in only one scale.
+Our results, by including more scales, revealed greater heterogeneity than previous findings on the depression scales for adults (Fried (2017).
+Our results suggested that depression among children and adolescents may have a varied pathological pathways and different depression scales are not interchangeable.

 [第二段: 进一步介绍具体量表的结果，并与已有研究进行比较]

-Our results suggest that CES-D has the highest mean overlap with other scales(0.25), while in Fried (2017) research, CES-D has the lowest mean overlap with other scales(0.27).
+Our results revealed that CES-D has the highest mean overlap with other scales(0.25), while in Fried (2017) research, CES-D has the lowest mean overlap with other scales(0.27).
 This might be because our study also included CES-D-C and CES-D-13.
 Moreover, in our study, as the scale of inclusion increased, CES-D had no idiosyncratic symptoms, but in Fried (2017), CES-D displayed 33% of idiosyncratic symptoms.
-In our study, the Ji_2005 scale has the lowest mean overlap (0.09) with other scales, which is not surprising as this scale only includes one item.
-Longer scales tend to have stronger overlap with other scales, thus presenting more representative content (Fried 2017).
+We also found that longer scales tend to have greater overlap with other scales, thus presenting more representative content (Fried 2017).
+For example, the single item measurement (i.e., Ji_2005) had the lowest mean overlap (0.09) with other scales.
 Despite previous research suggesting that longer scales may negatively affect the quality of responses, their reliability, and response rate (Sharma 2022).
 However, excessively brief scales could result in a loss of substantial information.

 The scales exhibit significant variations based on the categorization of symptoms according to the DSM-5.
 None of the scales captured all individual diagnostic criteria of the depression disorders in the DSM-5.
 Interestingly, the PHQ-9 was crafted based on the symptoms of DSM-5 (Kroenke, Spitzer, and Williams 2001).
 Yet, in our findings, it only captured 64.29% of all the DSM-5 symptoms.
 This is due to the Chinese version of the PHQ-9 scale containing significantly less information compared to the symptoms of DSM-5.
 For instance, the seventh symptom in DSM-5 is "feelings of worthlessness or inappropriate guilt," yet the corresponding scale item in the Chinese version of PHQ-9 is "feeling terrible about oneself, or feeling like a failure, or a disappointment to oneself or one's family," which does not carry the concept of guilt in the Chinese context.